 - Neglecting their obligations at work and at home

-Addiction marks the point when the person is taking the drug on a daily basis and becomes psychologically and physically dependent on the drug.
+Addiction marks the point when the person is taking the drug on a frequent basis and becomes psychologically and physically dependent on the drug.
 At this point, the addicted person feels they are physically and emotionally incapable of functioning without the drug.

 Intervention and Next Steps

 In some cases, staging an intervention may be a good way to help a Demerol user into treatment.
 This means confronting the addict about his or her behavior.
 The family must express their feelings about the person’s Demerol use in a non-adversarial way and explain how that drug use affects others.

 It’s important to give Demerol users the unfiltered truth, but it’s also important to tell them that the family is there to help.